Binnya Kyan of Martaban: Early life

 Binnya Kyan was a son of King Razadarit of Hanthawaddy Pegu.
 His mother's name is lost to history.
 Probably born in the mid 1390s, the prince grew up at the royal palace in Pegu (Bago) with two elder half-brothers—Binnya Dhammaraza and Binnya Ran—and a younger (half-?) brother Binnya Set.
 He also had three (half-) sisters: Tala Mi Kyaw, Tala Mi Saw and Shin Saw Pu.

 Kyan's childhood coincided with the emergence of Pegu as a major power in the region in the 1390s.
 The kingdom was finally at peace after Razadarit had defeated multiple internal rebellions as well as three invasions by the northern Burmese-speaking Ava Kingdom between 1385 and 1391.
 Razadarit did renew the war with Ava in 1401 and in 1408 but Kyan and his brother princes did not take part in the war effort until the 1412–1413 dry season campaign.
 In April/May 1413, Kyan and his two elder brothers were asked by their father to lead the defense of Dala (modern Twante Township and Dala Township in Yangon Region).

 Prince of Dala

-In the following five years, the prince proved himself to be a capable commander in several battles against Ava.
+In the following five years, the prince proved himself to be a capable commander in several key battles during the Ava–Hanthawaddy War (1408–1418).
 He became governor of Dala in 1414, and led the defense of the strategic town in 1414–1415 and 1417–1418.